MartinPankraz/SAP-MSTeams-Hero/Towel-Bearer/101-trust-sso.md

 ## 🔭 Introduction

 The base for all our SAP integrations is single sign on capability.
+Throughout your journey you will touch on the various aspects of it and see how you can simplify and scale the approach for your own benefit.

+☢️ 🚨 **Don't forget your towel!** 🚨 ☣️

 ## 📖 Description